Azyura203/KaneDocs/DEPLOYMENT.md

 ---

-Your KaneDocs platform is now ready for production! 🎉
+Your KODEX platform is now ready for production! 🎉

 The combination of version control features, AI generation, and clean UI makes it a powerful documentation platform that rivals GitHub's documentation experience.